guness/lottiefiles/README.md

 - QR Code scan is not implemented as it will not provide a better understanding of code quality now.
 - Error Handling is not implemented for Webservice.
 App will not crash but API will fail silently.
 - Progress during API calls is not implemented.
-- No authentication is required in order to login.
+- No credentials is required in order to login.
 - CI/CD pipeline, Crashlytics, and other essential part of production system is missing.

 Getting Started
 ---------------
 This project uses the Gradle build system.
-To build this project, use the `gradlew build` command or use "Import Project" in Android Studio.
+To build this project, use the `./gradlew build` command or use "Import Project" in Android Studio.

-There are two Gradle tasks for testing the project:
+There are one Gradle tasks for testing the project:
-`test` - for running unit tests
+`./gradlew test` - for running unit tests

 For more resources on learning Android development, visit the [Developer Guides](https://developer.android.com/guide/) at